-The mission statement of Student-Athlete Support Services (SASS) is to holistically develop student-athletes on their path to graduation, and prepare them to become productive members of a global society.
+The mission of Student-Athlete Support Services (SASS) is to holistically develop student-athletes as independent and self-reliant learners on their path to graduation, empower all student-athletes to reach their academic and personal potential, and prepare them to become productive members of a global society.

 We promote integrity with our words, actions and intentions and possess an uncompromising will to always do the right thing.